PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockA/DT&AI/general_information.md

 - identify, and analyze AI applications in fictional, and real life scenarios by examining and applying relevant concepts from AI literature and theory
 - demonstrate an understanding of how AI is applied in different sectors of the economy
 - recognize opportunities in applying AI to transform existing businesses
 - report on thoughts and findings

 Knowledge & Understanding Objectives:

 - demonstrate basic knowledge about the field’s landscape by giving examples of AI applications
 - identify and compare the four approaches to defining AI systems
 - list and describe closely related disciplines
 - explain the basic structure, working and organisation of biological neurons, and relate it to a neural network
 - identify and describe the major periods in the history of AI
 - describe the working, and limitations of the Turing Test/Imitation Game
 - list examples of both the benefits and risks associated with AI
 - list the defining characteristics of an intelligent agent
 - provide examples of agents and their corresponding PEAS (Performance, Environment, Actuators, Sensors) descriptions
 - identify and describe the main properties of task environments
 - understand and differentiate between the four (basic) kinds of agent program

 Learning & Research Objectives:

 - effectively read and summarize (academic) documentation

 ***

 ### __Schedule__

+x

 The course has a study load of 36 hours per week.
 Two workshops of two hours are held each week in the DataLab.
 The rest of the time you will spend on independent/group study, either at home or in the DataLab.